mikengovn/nuoi-sen/nuoi-sen-web/README.md

 **Mature 2**: Full bloom, alternate outfit color (e.g., yellow overalls), proud expression.

 **🇻🇳 Cultural Elements**
-The lotus, widely considered a symbol of Vietnam, has long been used as a metaphor to describe Vietnamese people:<br>
-from the mud grows a strong and resilient flower.
-Using lotus and conical hat - nón lá, which have been a familiar companion,<br>
-evoking the simple and rustic beauty of Vietnamese diasporas living abroad.
+The lotus, widely considered a symbol of Vietnam, has long been used as a metaphor to describe Vietnamese people: from the mud grows a strong and resilient flower.
+Using lotus and conical hat - nón lá, which have been a familiar companion, evoking the simple and rustic beauty of Vietnamese diasporas living abroad.

 ---